Minju-Seol/tFUS-PhaseAmplitudeCorrection/README.md

 ## Overview

 This repository provides the implementation of a deep learning model for predicting phase and amplitude corrections in transcranial focused ultrasound (tFUS).
-Complex human skull structure causes strong acoustic distortions that leads to phase aberration and amplitude reduction, which can significantly degrade focusing accuracy.
+Complex human skull structure causes strong acoustic distortions that lead to phase aberration and amplitude reduction, which can significantly degrade focusing accuracy.
 The proposed framework learns the mapping between skull geometry and acoustic propagation using neural networks trained on simulation data.
 By directly predicting phase and amplitude for each transducer element, the model enables fast and scalable inference compared to conventional time-reversal or wave simulation methods.